Irkka/dml/rules/game_component_reference/card/card_class/emblem/index.md

 All Emblems have Face Value of 10 and their Resource Type is the printed suite on the card.
 The Acquisition Attempt is resolved as explained in the Gameplay section.

-### Emblem Buying Bonus
+### Buying Bonus

-Each Emblem has an Emblem Buying Bonus attribute.
-The Emblem Buying Bonus attribute is subtracted from the Target Value of any Acquisition Attempt of the corresponding Resource Type as the Emblem itself.
+Each Emblem has an Buying Bonus attribute.
+The Buying Bonus attribute is subtracted from the Target Value of any Acquisition Attempt of the corresponding Resource Type as the Emblem itself.
 These bonuses stack with each other.

-### Emblem Power Bonus
+### Vantage Bonus

-Each Resource Type has a shared Emblem Power Bonus.
+Each Resource Type has a shared Vantage Bonus.
 Anytime Players play any one of the three possible Emblems of a suite, they'll receive the same stacking bonus.

-The possible Emblem Power Bonuses are:
+The possible Vantage Bonuses are:

 * Dragon Shield
 * hearts